 ODOV is a local Cambodian NGO, which has an office located in Mesang Town, Prey Veng Province, less than one kilometer from the Mesang Market.

-The majority of ODOV staff has graduated from university with diverse educational backgrounds.
-Staff has extensive training in climate change, sustainable agriculture, and community nutrition from previous partners such as Helen Keller International, World Renew, Forum Syd, and Cord Cambodia.
-Years of training and experience implementing sustainable food security, community finance and income generation, homestead food production, local governance, community nutrition, and climate change projects have given ODOV’s technical staff adequate knowledge of community mobilization, finance management, business principles, family nutrition, proper food preparation and sustainable agriculture technologies, including those adapted to climate change, such as: water management (drip irrigation; bed preparation and mulching; expanding fish ponds to improve rain water collecting; and food production), crop diversification (year-round vegetable production), and soil management (crop rotation, inter-cropping, compost making, and natural fertilizers), poultry production, and fish cultivation.
+The training and knowledge has led to implementing sustainable food security, community finance and income generation, homestead food production, local governance, community nutrition, and climate change projects have given ODOV’s technical staff adequate knowledge of community mobilization, finance management, business principles, family nutrition, proper food preparation and sustainable agriculture technologies, including those adapted to climate change, such as water management (drip irrigation; bed preparation and mulching; expanding fish ponds to improve rainwater collecting; and food production), crop diversification (year-round vegetable production), and soil management (crop rotation, inter-cropping, compost making, and natural fertilizers), poultry production, and fish cultivation.

 ODOV has set up an accounting system using the program QuickBooks and Excel, and has a clear financial management policy for internal operations.
 Additionally, ODOV has developed a financial management and record keeping processes, as well as a training manual, for village banks and agriculture cooperatives.
 ODOV ensures that staff in the financial department is properly trained and have an educational background in financial processes.
 ODOV also has training in good governance and stresses the importance of transparency and accountability in the village bank committee and cooperatives trainings.